Nuru/Codility/README.md

 # Codility
-Solutions to Codility training tasks
+Solutions to Codility challenges that have ended.

 #### Indeed Prime 2015 challenge